Display awards and conditionally format Org Chart

 Note

-It is enough to add the medal to an Org Chart box:
+This is enough to add the medal to an employee box:

-If you don’t know how to do it, read official documentation from Microsoft:
+Add a new Awards field to your data source.
+If you don’t know how to do it, refer to official documentation from Microsoft:

 /*Set position for all medals*/